PeanutGlaze/Who-Wants-to-Be-a-Millionaire/README.md

  -- Changelog --

+ v.1.2 - Changes from Release:
+ + Outsourced the questions into a text file
+ + Several existing features had to be reworked because of that, most prominently the removal of the structs

  v.1.1
  + Added randomized sentences for in-between questions
  + Added a pause so the player can still read the text before the game ends